-Name of Action or Project: Blind Sodus Bay REDI Project Project Location (describe, and attach a general location map): Towns of Wolcott and Sterling, Wayne and Cayuga County, NY Brief Description of Proposed Action (include purpose or need): Bind Sodus Bay is located on the shoreline of Lake Ontario in Wayne County, NY.
-The Bay was formerly separated from Lake Ontario by a barrier bar.
-In 2017 and 2019, Lake Ontario experienced high water levels that resulted in severe flooding and erosion throughout the region.
-These high water events resulted in the extensive loss of the Blind Sodus Bay barrier bar.
-The loss of the barrier bar increases the potential that existing infrastructure and private properties along the shoreline of the Bay will incur damages due to future flooding events.
-Wayne County received funding under the Lake Ontario Resiliency and Economic Development Initiative (REDI) to reconstruct the barrier bar.
-The proposed project includes the placement of cobble beach breakwater features within Lake Ontario, generally in line with the former barrier bar alignment.
-The eastern portion of the barrier bar.
-The proposed design also includes a navigational channel to maintain access between Blind Sodus Bay and Lake Ontario, and natural and nature-based features such as root wads and supplemental plantings.
-The proposed breakwaters and restored barrier bar will aid in wave attenuation, and will reduce the heights and velocities of incoming waves from Lake Ontario, which will ultimately aid in reducing erosion along the Blind Sodus Bay shoreline.
-The conceptual design is shown in Figures 1 and 2, attached.
-Name of Applicant/Sponsor: Telephone: (315)-946-7200 Wayne County SWCD, C/O Lindsey Gerstenslager, District Manager E-Mail: lindsey@wayneNYswcd.org Address: 7312 Route 31 City/PO: Lyons State: NY Zip Code: 14489 Project Contact (if not same as sponsor; give name and title/role): Telephone: 315-457-5200 Grete Day, Environmental Scientist, Barton & Loguidice, D.P.C.
-E-Mail: gday@bartonandloguidic ce.com Address: 443 Electronics Parkway City/PO: State: Zip Code: Liverpool NY 13088 Property Owner (if not same as sponsor).
-Note: The project area also overlaps one privately owned parcel.
-The County SWCD will coordinate with all property Telephone: (518) 474-6238 NYS Office of General Services owners during the project's design phase in order to se- cure any necessary easements.
+Name of Action of Project: Blind Sodus Bay REDI Project Project Location (describe, and attach a general location map): Fowns of Wolcott and Sterling, Wayne and Cayuga County, NY Brief Description of Proposed Action (include purpose or need): Blind Sodus Bay is located on the shoreline of Lake Ontario in Wayne County, NY.
+The Bay was for 2019, Lake Ontario experienced high water levels that resulted in severe flooding and erosion through the sextensive loss of the Blind Sodus Bay barrier bar.
+The loss of the barrier bar increases the potential shoreline of the Bay will incur damages due to future flooding events.
+Wayne County received funding events in the proposed project includes the place generally in line with the former barrier bar alignment.
+The eastern portion of the barrier bar (which I barrier bar will be preserved.
+Additional fill will be placed around the intact portions of the barrier bar maintain access between Blind Sodus Bay and Lake Ontario, and natural and nature-based feature preakwaters and restored barrier bar will aid in wave attenuation, and will reduce the heights and verification.
+Ighout the region.
+These high water evel that existing infrastructure and private ing under the Lake Ontario Resiliency seement of cobble beach breakwater feathas not been completely breached) and r.
+The proposed design also includes as such as root wads and supplementatelocities of incoming waves from Lake ents resulted in the properties along the and Economic within Lake Ontario, d existing vegetation on the navigational channel to plantings.
+The proposed Name of Applicant/Sponsor: Telephone: (315)-946-7200 Wayne County SWCD, C/O Lindsey Gerstenslager, District Manager yne County SWCD, C/O Lindsey Gerstenslager, District Manager E-Mail: lindsey@wayneNYswcd.org Address: 7312 Route 31 City/PO: Lyons State: NY Zip Code: 14489 Project Contact (if not same as sponsor; give name and title/role): Telephone: 315-457-5200 1 Grete Day, Environmental Scientist, Barton & Loguidice, D.P.C.
+E-Mail: gday@bartonandloguidio ce.com Address: 143 Electronics Parkway City/PO: State: Zip Code: iverpool NY 13088 Property Owner (if not same as sponsor) Note: The project area also overlaps one privately owned parcel.
+The County SWCD will coordinate with all property Telephone: (518) 474-6238 NYS Office of General Services owners during the project's design phase in order to secure any necessary easements.
 E-Mail: Ralph.Hill@ogs.ny.gov Address: 39th Floor, Corning Tower, Empire State Plaza City/PO: Albany State: NY Zip Code: